steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ###### Should FileTimeStamp be exposed?
     Should the assignment of FileSynchronized be deferred until the request has completed?
     FileStamp could potentially serve as the "complete" flag for a long-running request.

-#### Builds
-Chain all the build steps into a single task.
-- gulp
-- TypeScript compilation
-- dotnet build

 #### Python Tasks
 ###### Virtual Evironment